spannaa/apkToolkit/README.md

 Apk_Jar_Manager.bat accordingly to reflect the filenames of your keys.

 This tool currently uses apktool_2.2.0.jar.
-To switch to a different apktool_2.0.X.jar version, just copy it into the 'tools' folder and rename it apktool.jar
+To switch to a different apktool_2.0.X.jar version, just copy it into the 'tools' folder and rename it 'apktool.jar'

 The default compression level is '9', The default maximum memory (heap) size is '512mb These should not need to be changed unless there is aproblem with decompiling/compiling.